Like any form of credit, when it comes to credit cards there’s always going to be benefits and drawbacks.

 This insurance policy allows you to claim price differences for an item you bought with your credit card provider.
-For example, you might’ve bought a washing machine from one store for $700, then a couple of weeks later been disappointed to notice the same washing machine selling for only $600 in a different store.
+For example, you may have purchased a washing machine from one store for $700, then a couple of weeks later saw an ad on your social media feeds for the same washing machine for only $600 in a different store.

 Different card providers often have varying terms and conditions for price protection insurance, such as:

 Number of days/months the price is 'protected'